 - School News

-COCCO to perform their first concert of the season
+COCCO to perform final concert of the season

-On Friday, May 9, at 7 p.m., the Children of Crossville Chamber Orchestra (COCCO) will perform its first concert of the 2013-'14 concert season at the Palace Theatre.
+On Friday, May 9, at 7 p.m., the Children of Crossville Chamber Orchestra (COCCO) will perform its final concert of the 2013-'14 concert season at the Palace Theatre.
 The theme will be "Music Is Global" and will feature music from around the world along with Haydn's 9th symphony.

 - More School News Headlines